Why we need training to challenge far-right extremism?

 • If you require our workshops to be delivered to your whole team or organisation, please contact us via [email protected].

-This training is a follow-up workshop from our basic ‘Identifying Far-Right Extremism’ workshop.
-We recommend that you complete this training only after doing the ‘Identifying Far-Right Extremism’ training
+This training is a follow-up workshop from our ‘Identifying Far-Right Extremism’ workshop.
+We strongly recommend that you complete this training only after doing the ‘Identifying Far-Right Extremism’ training

-Participants will learn how to use a range of assessment tools and response models that allow them to quickly and reliably assess how vulnerable and at-risk a young person in their care might be to engaging with far-right extremism.
-These tools and models also assist frontline workers to formulate responses and engage appropriately and effectively with the young person.
+Participants will learn how to use a range of assessment tools and response models that allow them to quickly and reliably assess how vulnerable and at-risk a young person or adult might be to engaging with far-right extremism.
+These tools and models also assist frontline workers to formulate responses and engage appropriately and effectively with the young person or adult.

-While anyone who is interested in building their skills to respond to far-right extremist hate will benefit from this workshop, this session is specifically intended for frontline workers (e.g. youth workers, teachers, social workers, counselors…) who are in contact with young people who might be at risk of hateful behaviour and/or involvement in right-wing extremism.
+While anyone who is interested in building their skills to respond to far-right extremist hate will benefit from this workshop, this session is specifically intended for frontline workers (e.g. social workers, teachers, youth workers, counsellors…) who are in contact with young people or adults who might be at risk of hateful behaviour and/or involvement in right-wing extremism.

 What you will learn from this training